 Laura lives just outside London with her husband and two daughters.

 Alexandra Chesterfield (Alex) is a behavioural scientist with a master's degree in Cognitive and Decision Science.
-Forever curious about why we do what we do, she currently works in financial services, leading a team of behavioural scientists to help get better outcomes for employees and customers.
+Forever curious about why we do what we do, she now works in financial services, leading a team of behavioural scientists to help get better outcomes for employees and customers, as well as working towards her PhD part-time.
 For four years, she was an elected Councillor in Guildford for the Conservative Party.
 She has personally experienced the effects of affective polarisation, both in and out of the workplace.

 Alex lives near London with her husband, son and daughter.